Egyptian journalist says his home raided, brother arrested

 In recent years, authorities have jailed dozens of Egyptian reporters and occasionally expelled some foreign journalists from the country.
 And when police fail to find a wanted suspect, family members and relatives have occasionally been arrested instead.
 Egypt remains among the world’s worst jailers of journalists, along with Turkey and China, according to The Committee to Protect Journalists, a U.S.-based watchdog.

-Despite the tightening of the grip on independent news media in Egypt, el-Gary has often voiced criticism of President Abdel-Fattah el-Sissi’s government and recently spoke up on his Facebook page in support of Shady el-Ghazaly Harb, a prominent political activist who has been detained for over a year.
+Despite the tightening of the grip on independent news media in Egypt, el-Garhy has often voiced criticism of President Abdel-Fattah el-Sissi’s government and recently spoke up on his Facebook page in support of Shady el-Ghazaly Harb, a prominent political activist who has been detained for over a year.

 El-Sissi, a general-turned-president, has overseen an unprecedented political crackdown, silencing critics and jailing thousands.
 As defense minister, he led the military’s removal in 2013 of Egypt’s first democratically elected president, Mohammed Morsi, a Muslim Brotherhood figure whose one-year divisive rule sparked mass protests.